bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 <!-- b-tabs-item-slot.vue -->
 ```

+Use the `tabs-start` slot to place extra tab buttons before the content tab buttons, and use the
+`tabs-end` slot to place etra tab buttons after the content tab buttons.

 **Note:** extra (contentless) tab buttons should be a `<b-nav-item>` or have a root element of
 `<li>` and class `nav-item` for proper rendering and semantic markup.

+**DEPRECATION:** The `tabs` slot has been deprecated. please use the `tabs-end` slot instead.

 ## Add custom content to tab title